KeyStore

 |---|---|---|---|

-| Git Clone to Local | ✅ | ❌ | Prevents downloading sensitive data to an uncontrolled local environment. |
+| Git Clone to Local | ✅ | ❌ | Prevents downloading sensitive data to local environments |

-| Push Code from Local | ✅ | ❌ | Prevents pushing changes from local, mitigating introduction risks. |
+| Push Code from Local | ✅ | ❌ | Prevents pushing changes from local, mitigating risks |

-| Edit Files via Web UI | ✅ | ✅ | All changes must be made through the audited Web interface. |
+| Edit Files via Web UI | ✅ | ✅ | All changes must be made through the audited Web interface |

-| Create Branches/Tags/PRs | ✅ | ✅ | Supports code management within a controlled scope. |
+| Create Branches/Tags/PRs | ✅ | ✅ | Supports code management within a controlled scope |

-| Reference in Pipelines | ✅ | ✅ | Core functionality: enables secure use of secrets within pipelines. |
+| Reference in Pipelines | ✅ | ✅ | Core functionality: enables secure use of secrets |

 2. Security Enhancements

-- Dynamic Watermark: Automatically adds a semi-transparent watermark with the current username on all pages, effectively preventing screenshot leaks and enabling accountability tracing.
+- Dynamic Watermark: Automatically adds a semi-transparent watermark with the current username on all pages, preventing screenshot leaks and enabling accountability tracing.

-- Web-Only Operations: File editing is exclusively supported on the platform's Web interface, fundamentally eliminating leakage risks from local environments.
+- Web-Only Operations: File editing is exclusively supported on the platform's Web interface, eliminating leakage risks from local environments.

 Reference in Pipelines